History of Holy Cross Parish and Saint John Paul II School Holy Cross School...

 Saint John Paul II School offers classes from Pre-Kindergarten all the way through Middle School.
 We are very proud of continuing to show that on average, all students in grades 3 through 7 are scoring well above the national average in reading, math, language arts, social studies and science in the Iowa Test of Basic Skills (ITBS).
 With a 46 percent membership in the Mother Teresa Chapter of the Junior Honor Society, special focus is placed on the academic achievements of the students and the role of Catholic Schools as a part of the educational fabric.

 As Monsignor John P. Wodarski, a staunch supporter of Catholic education at Holy Cross School during his years as pastor stated so long ago, "We are to bring Jesus to youth and youth to Jesus."

 Today, Father Dariusz Gosciniak, current Pastor of Holy Cross Parish, continues to support our school with love, gentle guidance, and sustained financial commitments.
 His presence is felt on a daily basis, through Masses said on behalf of the school, membership on the School Board, and his attendance at so many school displays and events.
 Many of Holy Cross Parish's community are also members of the Pope John Paul II School community.

-About Our Patron - Pope John Paul II
+About Our Patron - Saint John Paul II

-Pope John Paul II was one of the most influential and popular figures of the 20th century.
-The first non-Italian pope in over 400 years, Pope John Paul II appealed to both the people of the Church and the world.
+Saint John Paul II was one of the most influential and popular figures of the 20th century.
+The first non-Italian pope in over 400 years, Saint John Paul II appealed to both the people of the Church and the world.